-A small town with access to two lakes, .
-Stoneham borders the White Mountain National Forest and offers unique mountain settings with views of the lakes below.
+A small town with access to two lakes, Kezar Lake and Lake Keywaydin, Stoneham borders the White Mountain National Forest and offers unique mountain settings with views of the lakes below.
 A plethora of back roads and trails make this a snowmobiler's heaven.
 Hikers enjoy the many mountain trails in Stoneham's vast wilderness.
 Many of the mountains and foothills command high prices for homes with uniquely beautiful mountain views.

 Stoneham is a town in Oxford County with an excellent mountain climbing region.
-It is located near the New Hampshire Border in the White Mountain National Forest.
-Virginia Lake, in Stoneham, features the largest undeveloped lake in the White Mountain region, popular with fishermen, boaters and cross-country skiers, connected to extensive regional trail network.
+It is located near the New Hampshire border in the White Mountain National Forest.
+Stoneham's Virginia Lake is the largest undeveloped lake in the White Mountain region, popular with fishermen, boaters, and cross-country skiers, connected to extensive regional trail network.

 Though it is named for the Massachusetts town, the stony landscape also reflects its title.
 The closest Maine route is number 5 where, at North Lovell, one may venture into Stoneham’s secondary roads.